JuneHenia/Phase-2-Movie-Project/README.md

 - Having a high budget does not guarantee a high return.
 Therefore, it'll be a huge risk for a potential new studio.

 ### Ratings vs Revenue
-- The high ratings and popularity of a film does not guarantee high returns as well.
+- The high ratings and popularity of a film do not guarantee high returns as well.

 ---